CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 ## Basic Principles

-- **Keep it simple**: 30% of the keyboard is used 90% of the time.
-50% of the keyboard is used 97% of the time.
-We quickly approach diminishing returns and it's preferable to skip the rarely used keys than add rarely-needed complexity to our layout.
+- **Keep it simple**: We quickly approach diminishing returns when adding keys and functionality to our layout and it's preferable to skip the rarely used keys than add rarely-needed complexity to our layout.

 - **Maximize accessibility, minimize travel**: frequently used keys should be more accessible than infrequently used keys.
 Only very infrequently used actions